tanerdiler/jeventbus/README.md

 - Allows you to apply Domain Driven Design to monolith application
 - Allows you to be prepared for migration from monolith application to microservice architecture
 - Ready to use on Java Module System
+- Has Kafka integration
+- Has enterprise edition to manage Event Channeli Event Reason, Actor

 ## CONS